Back to standards

 Training Tip:Make knowledgeable wine service personnel accessible.
 If no sommelier is available, service team members should be well-trained in wine service.

-Training Tip:As the level of dining become more casual, this step can be reduced.
+Training Tip:As the level of dining becomes more casual, this step can be reduced.
 However, in fine dining, it is expected that the staff will walk with or guide the guest courteously to the restroom.